Wait-Less Offline Tuning and Re-solving for Online Decision Making: Parallel Multi-Phase OLP Algorithm

 \subsection{Algorithm Design}

-We establish our framework with the following design: \begin{enumerate} \item We maintain two parallel processes---one dedicated to online learning and the other to online decision-making.
-The online learning results are periodically sent to the decision-making path to guide subsequent updates. \item In the online learning path, we employ an enhanced LP-based AHDL algorithm, which only re-solves the updated OLP problem according to a predefined frequency, significantly reducing the computational overhead. \item In the online decision-making path, we apply the first-order method exclusively during the initial and final re-solving batches, where the learning rate is optimally tuned for these two intervals. \end{enumerate}
+We establish our framework with the following design: \begin{enumerate}[leftmargin=10pt] \item We maintain two parallel paths of online learning and online decision-making.
+The online learning results are periodically sent to the decision-making path as a re-start point to guide subsequent updates. \item In the online learning path, we employ a streamlined LP-based method, which only re-solves the updated OLP problem according to a predefined frequency, reducing the computational overhead. \item In the online decision-making path, we apply the first-order method during the initial and final batches.
+The learning rate is optimally tuned for these two intervals. \end{enumerate}

-Figure \ref{fig:alg1} illustrates our framework, which generates two parallel sequences of dual solutions: $\{\bm{p}_t^D\}_{t=1}^T$ from a first-order method and $\{\bm{p}_t^L\}_{t=1}^T$ from an LP-based approach.
+Figure \ref{fig:alg1} illustrates our framework, which generates two parallel sequences of dual prices: $\{\bm{p}_t^D\}_{t=1}^T$ from the first-order method and $\{\bm{p}_t^L\}_{t=1}^T$ from the LP-based method.
 The algorithm proceeds in batches of length $f$.
-In the first batch, it uses a first-order method to iteratively update dual prices, thereby guiding the decision-making process.
-At the end of this batch, it applies the LP-based AHDL algorithm to obtain a refined set of dual prices, passing these updated values to the decision-making path.
-This LP-based re-solving occurs only once per batch, making the approach computationally efficient.
-Formally, we re-solve the OLP at every time $t$ satisfying: where $k = \left\lfloor \frac{T}{f} \right\rfloor$ represents the number of batches. \\
+In the first batch, it uses the first-order method to iteratively update the dual prices, thereby guiding decision-making.
+At the end of this batch, it applies the LP-based method to obtain a refined dual price and passes it to the decision-making path.
+The LP re-solving occurs only once per batch, making the approach computationally efficient.
+Formally, we re-solve the OLP at every time $t$ satisfying $t \leq kf$ and $t \bmod f = 0,$ where $k =\lfloor T/f\rfloor$ is the number of batches.

-After the first batch, the algorithm does not employ the first-order method until the final batch.
-Instead, during intermediate batches, the decision-making path uses the most recent dual prices computed from the LP at the end of the previous batch.
-Only in the final batch does the algorithm restart the first-order updates to guide the final set of decisions.
-Algorithm \ref{alg:main-1} summarizes this approach. \\
+During intermediate batches, decisions are made based on the most recent dual prices computed from the LP at the end of the previous batch.
+The algorithm restarts the subgradient updates only in the final batch to guide the remaining decisions.
+Algorithm \ref{alg:main-1} summarizes this approach.

-We achieve a strong synergy between an effective online learning method and an efficient decision-making procedure.
-This structure enables the algorithm to remain responsive to dynamic environments and adapt to the latest information.
-Our strategy of periodic re-solving greatly reduces the computational costs.
-Therefore, we establish a ``wait-less'' online decision-making framework in which each customer's order is processed immediately without waiting for the completion of earlier requests.
+Algorithm \ref{alg:main-1} balances online learning and efficient decision-making.
+It is responsive to dynamic environments, adapts to the latest information, and reduces computational cost by periodic re-solving.
+We thus establish a ``wait-less'' online decision-making framework where each customer's order is processed immediately without delays from earlier requests or large-scale LP computations.